 Basic income and expenditure items have been defined and are monitored over the years.
-Total Current Budget (income) = State education contribution (all income from the central budget that is not related to research and development activities) + student income (all income from students: first and second education, non-thesis master's, summer school, services/fees, meals/accommodation fees, etc.) + research income (income from the central budget from the state + national allocation - non-competitive projects-) + national competitive research supports + international research supports [special accounts, revolving funds, contributions from foundations, or other accounted sources] + community contribution income (medical, dental, etc.) faculty health service income [revolving funds or other accounted sources] + engineering, architecture, etc. faculties' income from knowledge and technology transfer/projects/applications [revolving funds or other accounted sources] + adult education/lifelong learning income + rental income + laboratory/experiment/measurement income, etc. [special accounts, revolving funds, or other accounted sources] + constitue sources, either conditional or unconditional, or other accounted sources] + donations (resources transferred to the university from non-state sources, either conditional or unconditional) are monitored in detail and are associated with the unit's profile.
+Total Current Budget (income) = State education contribution (all income from the central budget that is not related to research and development activities) + student income (all income from students: first and second education, non-thesis master's, summer school, services/fees, meals/accommodation fees, etc.) + research income (income from the central budget from the state + national allocation - non-competitive projects-) + national competitive research supports + international research supports [special accounts, revolving funds, contributions from foundations, or other accounted sources] + community contribution income (medical, dental, etc.) faculty health service income [revolving funds or other accounted sources] + engineering, architecture, etc. faculties' income from knowledge and technology transfer/projects/applications [revolving funds or other accounted sources] + adult education/lifelong learning income + rental income + laboratory/experiment/measurement income, etc. [special accounts, revolving funds, contributions from foundations, or other accounted sources] + donations (resources transferred to the university from non-state sources, either conditional or unconditional) are monitored in detail and are associated with the unit's profile.

-1 2 3 4 5

-There are no defined processes related to the management of financial resources within the unit.
+1 2 3 4 5 There are no defined processes related to the management of financial resources within the unit.
 There are defined processes related to the management of financial resources within the unit, aligned with strategic goals.
-Practices related to the management of financial resources across the unit are carried out in accordance with defined processes.
+Practices related to the management of tinancial resources across the unit are carried out in accordance with defined processes.
 Financial resource management processes within the unit are being monitored and improved.
 There are internalized, systematic, sustainable, and exemplary practices.

-Evidence to be considered ed: